Cloud-SPAN/create-aws-instance-2-manage-instance/_episodes/02-manage-aws-instance.md

 exercises: 10
 questions:
 - How to stop, start and delete my instance?
-- How to access/use my instance?
+- How to login to my instance?
 objectives:
 - Know the states of your instance and the operations to change its state.
 - Set billing alerts so that you can act promptly when costs are incurred.